MDSLKTR/render-3d-image-set-canvas/README.md

 - Grunt
 - Bower
 - Vagrant
-- appcache for assets

 ## information
 - open index.html in the browser or
 - vagrant up -> port: 4444
 - grunt css/js to compile
-- grunt appcache to generate new manifest
 - autoprefixer is available
 - grunt browsersync is available